SynthstromAudible/DelugeFirmware/DEBUG-DIY_HARDWARE.md

 This guide is intended primarily for those who are soldering at an **intermediate** level.
 Most of the process is very basic for those experienced with circuitry and embedded systems work (or even DIY synth modules), but for absolute beginners there are some difficult parts where you should enlist the help of a skilled solderer.

-Be aware that if you follow any of these installation/modding steps, regardless of your degree of success:
+Be aware that if you follow any of these physical modding steps, regardless of your degree of success:

 ![This Will Void Your Warranty](assets/VoidYourWarranty.jpg)